c19early.org COVID-19 treatment researchBamlanivimab/etesevimabBamlaniv../e.. (more..)

 More

-Bamlanivimab/etesevimab for COVID-19: real-time meta analysis of 21 studies
+Bamlanivimab/etesevimab reduced COVID-19 risk: real-time meta analysis of 21 studies

 Abstract

-Statistically significant lower risk is seen for mortality, hospitalization, recovery, cases, and viral clearance.
-16 studies from 14 independent teams (all from the same country) show significant improvements.
+Significantly lower risk is seen for mortality, hospitalization, recovery, cases, and viral clearance.
+16 studies from 14 independent teams (all from the same country) show significant benefit.

 Meta analysis using the most serious outcome reported shows 47% [25‑62%] lower risk.
 Results are similar for Randomized Controlled Trials, higher quality studies, and peer-reviewed studies.
 Results are consistent with early treatment being more effective than late treatment.